TizianGth/Minecraft-c--1/README.md

 - Some minor things like fog

 Currently working on:
-- Physics, mostly collisions right now
+- Physics, mostly collisions right now (hard!)